-Visiting Iceland?
-You have found my personal notes and travel tips, such as the best time to visit Iceland and miscellaneous facts which I obtain from a variety of sources such as first hand observations, personal conversations, magazines, newspapers, websites, books and so forth.
+The best time to visit Iceland and other travel tips.
+I obtain these travel ideas from a variety of sources such as first hand observations while visiting, personal conversations with locals or others, magazines, newspapers, websites, books and so forth.
+Enjoy!

 Best Time to Visit Iceland

 Short Answer: June to October.

 Longer Answer: Iceland, where to begin.
 If you want to get around without a hitch, then June to Mid-September is your best bet.
 As you get further into the summer, more exploration will be possible as roads will clear of ice and so forth.
 This is also the period when it is (relatively) warmest although realize it is never really “summertime hot” in Iceland.
 With this said, realize that the Iceland tourist numbers have gone exponential and now I’m not sure that this is really the best time to see it unless you are planning on having enough time to get away from the main tourist path.
 If you have a couple weeks, then this is a great time to go although realize you are in high season nonetheless.
 Wind and rain are at a low in the summer

 September and October are great months to go in general because the crowd surge has leveled off and the skies are clear.

 Otherwise, it is going to follow logic.
 As you get closer to winter, the weather is colder and the days darker.

 If you want to check out the Northern Lights, the best time to visit Iceland would be September through March, realizing that you need clear, dark skies to see anything.
 Generally, September, October, February and March will be your best bets.
 In the summer time (May, June, July) you have too much light in the sky overnight.